Lee Ashcroft (English footballer)

 Lee Ashcroft (born 7 September 1972) is an English former footballer and football manager who manages North West Counties Premier Division club Longridge Town.

 An England under-21 international, the striker began his playing career at Preston North End in 1987.
-Six years later he was sold on to West Bromwich Albion for £250,000.
+Six years later, he was sold to West Bromwich Albion for £250,000.
 Loaned out to Notts County in 1995, he returned to Preston North End for £150,000 in September 1996.
 He transferred to Grimsby Town £500,000 in August 1998, before being sold on to Wigan Athletic in August 2000 for £350,000.
-Loaned out to Port Vale and Huddersfield Town, he was released in 2003 and joined Conference club Southport, before ending his career with a six-year spell with Kendal Town.
+Loaned out to Port Vale and Huddersfield Town, he was released in 2003 and joined Conference club Southport, before ending his career with six years with Kendal Town.

-He managed Kendal Town from 2006 until 2012, before taking the management job at Northwich Victoria in November 2012.
+He managed Kendal Town from 2006 until 2012 before taking the management job at Northwich Victoria in November 2012.
 He lost his job in December 2013 due to a confrontation with an opposition coach.
-He later became manager of Longridge Town and led the club to the West Lancashire league title in 2017–18 and the North West Counties League Division One North title in 2018–19.
+He later became Longridge Town manager.
+He led the club to the West Lancashire league title in 2017–18 and the North West Counties League Division One North title in 2018–19.